What is Customized Autism Treatment?

 The patient will be prescribed nutritional supplements for a five-month treatment period.
 These supplements may be purchased in the patient's country of origin or from www.biocare.co.uk.

 For the duration of treatment, C.A.T.
-Center staff will be available via phone or email to answer any questions that the patient's parents or guardians may have.
+Center staff will be available via phone or email to answer any questions that may come up along the way.